mrnossiom/blog/content/_index.md

 # Hi 👋🏻
 <!-- quick introduction and link to in-depth bio -->

 I'm Milo, an 18 y.o.
 French student based next to Paris.
 I enjoy diving into complex parts of our everyday stack.
-That's why I like low level stuff, compiler, protocols and Rust 🦀.
+That's why I like (among others) low level stuff, compilers, protocols and Rust 🦀.
 [Read more about me and my journey](@/about.md).

 In a sphere where sharing is key, [Open Source](https://opensource.org/osd) is important to me.
 Most of the tooling I use is *libre*, so I have the choice to take part to surrounding discussions or to inspect source code and suggest changes.